 - If you’re using a laptop or tablet while sitting on the floor, stack a few books or use a tray table for your screen so that it’s at eye level and you don’t strain your neck by looking down too much.

 An important caveat to both these points: while increasing the number and variety of positions you’re in throughout the day will undoubtedly benefit you, it is important that you learn to sit, squat and stand well in order to ensure that you are not just moving from one harmful chair-sitting posture to another potentially harmful standing posture.
-I will be writing a post on alignment check-ins for standing and sitting soon, but bear in mind that if you are not well-aligned or working towards better alignment, you’ll still be loading your joints at awkward (non-optimal) angles and over- or under-using muscles to hold you upright, no matter what position you’re in.
+If you are not well-aligned or working towards better alignment, you’ll still be loading your joints at awkward (non-optimal) angles and over- or under-using muscles to hold you upright, no matter what position you’re in.
 Not ideal!
 Learn to position yourself well first, and that way you’ll ensure that you’re improving your alignment no matter if you’re standing, chair-sitting or on the ground.

 - You can also make a “movement break” out of transitioning between upright and floor-based positions.
 When you need a refresher or want to take 5-10 minutes off, practice getting up and down off the ground in different ways.
 Use your creative brain and work your coordination, balance, mobility and support mechanisms.
 You can give yourself unique conditions to work with, eg. only use one side of your body, or try it without hands, or never repeat the same trajectory of movement.
 What you are doing here is training your body to support you, instead of relying on external supports like your furniture.
 You are discovering new ways of moving in space and new ways of using the earth’s support to hold you.
 Lying or rolling around on the ground for a few minutes is also a wonderfully restorative way to take a break from active tasks 😉